 As a developer I used to tell people “Look, my boss should go to OpenWorld, I belong at KScope”.
 That’s because at the time, I viewed OpenWorld as strategic, as a lot of sales and marketing and a bit of a junket.
 KScope is where I chose to satisfy my appetite for technical content and network developer to developer.

 Having now attended both conferences many times over, I’ve softened my stance.
 I still believe KScope is the best conference for the typical APEX developer, but there’s still plenty of reasons to attend OpenWorld.
-For those first-timers it can be daunting and overwhelming.
-Read on and find out how to survive your first OpenWorld.

 Travel and Lodging